 Also, the Air temp can also have an effect.
 While this really doesn’t make much difference while you are in the water but it can feel very cold once you get out.
 Especially if it is a bit windy…which is likely.

-All these things can lead some people to really thinking they need the comfort of a wet suit while snorkelling.
+All these things can lead some people to really thinking they need the comfort of a wet suit while snorkeling.
 Invariably you don’t.
-In hot Climates the water ALWAYS feels cold on entry, but in a minute or two you will be adjusted.
+In hot Climates the water ALWAYS feels cold on entry, but in a minute or two, you will be adjusted.

 Only if you are a person who knows they are very affected by the cold should you seriously consider a